How to Write a Winning SMMA Entry

 Show how this insight shaped your strategy.

-Describe how internal teams (marketing, creative, analytics) worked together and how you managed stakeholder expectations from brief through launch.
+Describe how internal teams (marketing, creative, analytics) worked together and how you managed stakeholder expectations from brief to launch.

 Explain any phased roll‑out or pilot testing you ran to inform larger rollouts under tight budgets.